hashicorp/design-system/website/docs/components/app-header/partials/guidelines/guidelines.md

 ### When not to use

-- To navigate within subpages of an organization or project; instead, use the [Side Nav](/components/side-nav).
+- To navigate within subpages of an organization or project, use the [Side Nav](/components/side-nav) instead.

 ## Navigation hierarchy